 Looking to Find a Drug Take Back Location Near You?
 Use this map to get you started.

 You can still get rid of many items not allowed as part of Maine’s Drug Take Back program.
-Needles, thermometers, infectious waste, hydrogen peroxide and beauty products can all be handled by the Maine Environmental Depot in Lewiston, Maine.
+Thermometers, infectious waste, hydrogen peroxide and beauty products can all be handled by the Maine Environmental Depot in Lewiston, Maine.
 Check with your local police department to learn how to best get rid of controlled substances.